kubernetes/community/contributors/guide/pull-requests.md

 ---
 title: "Pull Request Process"
 weight: 1
 slug: "pull-requests"
 ---

-This doc explains the process and best practices for submitting a pull request to the [Kubernetes project](https://github.com/kubernetes/kubernetes) and its associated subrepositories.
+This doc explains the process and best practices for submitting a pull request to the [Kubernetes project](https://github.com/kubernetes/kubernetes) and its associated sub repositories.
 It should serve as a reference for all contributors, and be useful especially to new and infrequent submitters.

 - [Before You Submit a Pull Request](#before-you-submit-a-pull-request)
   * [Run Local Verifications](#run-local-verifications)